FilmMarch 22, 2021

 A few career switch ideas:

-- Filmmaking: I did this growing up and the whole idea still has me hooked.
+- Filmmaking: I did this growing up and the idea still has me hooked.
 Traveling around with a camera, documenting normal places that will never be on the internet and posting some interesting clips here sounds so refreshing.

 - Cultivate better relationships with friends.
 Say yes to potential new friends.